The purpose of the statewide health improvement program is to:

 (b) Grant recipients will collect, monitor, and submit to the Department of Health baseline and annual data and provide information to improve the quality and impact of community health improvement strategies.

 (c) For the purposes of carrying out the grant program under this section, including for administrative purposes, the commissioner shall award contracts to appropriate entities to assist in designing and implementing evaluation systems.
 The commissioner shall consult with the commissioner of management and budget to ensure that the evaluation process is using experimental or quasi-experimental design.

 (d) Contracts awarded under paragraph (c) may be used to:

 (1) develop grantee monitoring and reporting systems to track grantee progress, including aggregated and disaggregated data;

 (2) manage, analyze, and report program evaluation data results; and

 (3) utilize innovative support tools to analyze and predict the impact of prevention strategies on health outcomes and state health care costs over time.

-Community health boards and tribal governments must use funds received under this section to develop new programs, expand current programs that work to reduce the percentage of Minnesotans who are obese or overweight or who use tobacco, or replace discontinued state or federal funds previously used to reduce the percentage of Minnesotans who are obese or overweight or who use tobacco.
-Funds must not be used to supplant current state or local funding to community health boards or tribal governments used to reduce the percentage of Minnesotans who are obese or overweight or to reduce tobacco use.
+Community health boards and tribal governments must use funds received under this section to develop new programs, expand current programs, or replace discontinued state or federal funds.
+Funds must not be used to supplant current state or local funding to community health boards or tribal governments.